-The basic document setting forth a development strategy for gas supply to Eastern Siberia and the Far East as well as gasification of these regions is the state-run Development Program for an integrated gas production, transportation and supply system in Eastern Siberia and the Far East, taking into account potential gas exports to China and other Asia-Pacific countries (Eastern Gas Program).
+The basic document setting forth the gas supply and gasification strategy for Russia’s Eastern Siberia and Far East is the state-run Development Program for an integrated gas production, transportation and supply system in Eastern Siberia and the Far East, taking into account potential gas exports to China and other Asia-Pacific countries (Eastern Gas Program).

-While developing the gas production center in Sakhalin, Gazprom is active on the Sakhalin shelf in the Sea of Okhotsk (Sakhalin II and III projects).
+While developing the gas production center in Sakhalin, Gazprom is active in implementing the Sakhalin II and Sakhalin III projects.

 Sakhalin III project

-As part of the Sakhalin III project Gazprom operates in three blocks: Kirinsky, Ayashsky and Vostochno-Odoptinsky.
-The Kirinsky block comprises the Kirinskoye gas and condensate field as well as the Yuzhno-Kirinskoye and Mynginskoye gas and condensate fields discovered by Gazprom.
+Within the Sakhalin III project Gazprom operates in three blocks: Kirinsky, Ayashsky, and Vostochno-Odoptinsky.
+The Kirinsky block comprises the Kirinskoye gas and condensate field together with the Yuzhno-Kirinskoye and Mynginskoye gas and condensate fields discovered by Gazprom.

-C1+C2 reserves of the Yuzhno-Kirinskoye field make up 563.9 billion cubic meters of gas and 71.7 million tons of gas condensate.
+The Yuzhno-Kirinskoye field was discovered by Gazprom in 2010.
+Its С1+С2 reserves amount to 706 billion cubic meters of gas and 110.6 million tons of gas condensate.

 Expected production from the field is 21 billion cubic meters of gas per year.

 The field is planned to be brought online in 2021.
 Geological exploration is presently underway.

 Exploratory drilling at Yuzhno-Kirinskoye field

 The Mynginskoye field was discovered by Gazprom in 2011.
 Its С1+С2 reserves amount to 19.8 billion cubic meters of gas and 2.5 million tons of gas condensate.